pratikmallya/pratikmallya.github.io/_posts/2021-11-28-remote-container-daemon.md

 OCI lets you specify a [cloud-init] script, so just paste the following lines:

 ```
+# not sure how yum works but apparantly this is required
 sudo yum module enable -y container-tools
+# install podman itself
 sudo yum -y install podman
+# enable podman.socket systemd service.
+This means that podman will listen on the unix socket that clients usually
+# connect to, and if a client does try to connect, it will start podman and serve the client.
+This is a systemd
+# concept, more details here: https://www.freedesktop.org/software/systemd/man/systemd.socket.html
 systemctl --user enable podman.socket
+# since we want "rootless" podman, we want to let the non-root user `opc` "linger" without an active login session
+# not exactly sure how this works, mostly copy pasta'd from the article
 sudo loginctl enable-linger opc
 ```